 The tent is tall enough to sit upright by the door.
 When lowered, the Beak creates a small vestibule that can shelter a small amount of gear from rain.
 The Groundsheet is wide enough to fit one 25" wide sleeping pad and one 20" wide pad.
 Using two 20" wide pads — the most common pad width for backpacking — creates some extra space between people or for stashing gear along the sides.

 For only $15 more, the Hexamid can be built with a stronger and more durable 0.74 oz/yd2 cuben fiber.
-This tougher material is used, by default, on all Hyperlite Mountain Gear and Mountain Laurel Designs cuben shelters.
-Through testing the Hexamid and the ZPacks Square Flat Tarp we've found that that the lighter cuben fiber is significantly more prone to punctures (this is cuben fiber's greatest weakness) than the heavier option.
-Fortunately, cuben is perhaps the easiest material to patch out of any used on tents; just clean the area around the hole (ideally with an alcohol swap) and stick on some cuben fiber repair tape.
+This more robust material is used, by default, on all Hyperlite Mountain Gear and Mountain Laurel Designs cuben shelters.
+Through testing the Hexamid and the ZPacks Square Flat Tarp we've found that that the lighter cuben fiber is significantly more prone to punctures (this is cuben fiber's most significant weakness) than the heavier option.
+Fortunately, cuben is perhaps the easiest material to patch out of any used on tents; clean the area around the hole (ideally with an alcohol swap) and stick on some cuben fiber repairtape.

 When split between two people the Hexamid weighs about as much as one ProBar and one Snicker bar.
-It feels wonderful when you pull the tiny, feathery light package out of your pack, set it up and have complete and spacious protection from rain, wind and insects.
+This shelter feels lovely when you pull the tiny, feathery light package out of your pack, set it up, and have complete and spacious protection from rain, wind, and insects.